AppliedMechanicsLab/ENGN0310/Homeworks/HW6.md

  <u> Problem 2 (10 pts) </u>

-* For the state of plane stress shown, determine the value of $τ_{xy}$ for which the in-plane shearing stress parallel to the weld is zero.
+* For the state of plane stress shown, determine the value of $τ_{12}$ for which the in-plane shearing stress parallel to the weld is zero.
 <br/>

  <br/>